signalfx/signalfx-nodejs/README.md

 <script src="build/signalfx.js" type="text/javascript"></script>
 ```

-Once loaded , a signalfx global will be created(window.signalfx).
+Once loaded, a signalfx global will be created(window.signalfx).
 Note that only the SignalFlow package is included in this built file.

 ## License